-THE FIRM'S PARTNERS ARE REGULARLY QUOTED IN LOCAL MEDIA, INCLUDING THE NEW YORK TIMES AND DAILY NEWS, AND OUR CASES HAVE RECEIVED EXTENSIVE TELEVISION COVERAGE.
+THE FIRM'S PARTNERS ARE REGULARLY QUOTED IN THE MEDIA, INCLUDING THE NEW YORK TIMES AND DAILY NEWS, AND OUR CASES HAVE RECEIVED EXTENSIVE TELEVISION COVERAGE.

 On January 26, 2012, 19-year-old Jateik Reed was brutally beaten and arrested by several NYPD officers from the 42nd Precinct.
 The beating was caught on tape and the footage was widely circulated on the internet.
 Since then, the Reed family has suffered constant harassment at the hands of the NYPD.

 The day that Jateik was beaten and arrested, in addition to charging him with multiple trumped up crimes as a result of that incident, the NYPD also fabricated other charges against not only Jateik, but also his mother, brother, and friend, who were arrested when they attempted to visit him at the precinct.

 We, along with our esteemed co-counsel Michael Tarif Warren and Gideon Orion Oliver, represented Jateik and his relatives in a civil suit against the City of New York and the officers involved, several of whom were put on desk duty following the incident.

 In December 2016, we announced a $614,500 settlement in the case.

 We were pleased to help obtain justice for Jateik.